Apple crosses $100 billion in quarterly revenue for 1st time

-Cupertino (California), Jan 28 (IANS) Riding on the stellar performance of iPhones, wearables and services in the festive December quarter, Apple has posted an all-time record revenue of $111.4 billion in its history, up 21 per cent year over year, and quarterly earnings up 35 per cent.
+Cupertino (California): Riding on the stellar performance of iPhones, wearables and services in the festive December quarter, Apple has posted an all-time record revenue of $111.4 billion in its history, up 21 per cent year over year, and quarterly earnings up 35 per cent.

 The iPhone business performed extraordinarily well, registering over $65 billion in revenue.